 Accelerometers and gyroscopes based on atom interferometry are used for navigation applications.
 Inertial measurement devices based on cold atoms on a chip are being developed.
 At Thales, these have reached TRL 3 and should reach TRL 4 in three years and TRL 5 in six years.
 Exail is exploring other approaches based on free-falling cold atoms in a strap-down configuration and should reach TRL 5 within three years.

-3D positioning based on NV-centre magnetometry developed by Bosch is at TRL 2 and should reach TRL 4 in three years and TRL 7 in six years.
+NV quantum sensors for Earth's magnetic field navigation for civil aviation are under pre-development at Bosch, being piloted over the next two years.
 NMR gyroscopes for autonomous vehicles are at TRL 3 and should reach TRL 5 in three years and TRL 8 in six years.